On-call Scheduling: A Small Business Guide (+ Free Template)

 Step 3: Identify Shift Hours

 Determine what hours the employees are on call.
-This should center on your customers’ needs and when they’re most likely to have issues or increased demand.
+It will easily help you track employee hours and identify which employee is responsible for that particular time slot.
+Also, note that this should center on your customers’ needs and when they’re most likely to have issues or increased demand.
 You don’t want a customer to call for help and get a voicemail or enter your store and have no employees free to help them.

 To further assist you, consider using employee scheduling software that automates some parts of the process and reduces the time you need to spend manually building on-call schedules.